 Total Semester Credit Hours

-* Graduate Seminar I (ISEE-795) must be completed twice in the first year of study.
+* Graduate Seminar (ISEE-795) must be completed twice in the first year of study.

-To be considered for admission to the MS program in sustainable engineering, candidates must fulfill the following requirements:
+To be considered for admission to the Sustainable Engineering MS program, candidates must fulfill the following requirements:

 International applicants whose native language is not English must submit one of the following official English language test scores.
 Some international applicants may be considered for an English test requirement waiver.